 As we approach this Golden Anniversary, Village clubs and area realtors are invited to include the official Laguna Woods Village 50th Anniversary logo on their marketing and informational materials.

-This logo will be available via the Laguna Woods Village Governmental and Public Affairs office throughout the remainder of this and into next year.
-But Village leaders encourage local businesses and clubs to act today.
+This logo is available via the Laguna Woods Village Governmental and Public Affairs office.
+Village leaders encourage local businesses and clubs to act today.

 Construction of the Village began in the spring of 1963 on the rolling coastal hills that were once the property of Moulton Ranch.
 In the initial phase, 530 units were built; the first ten homeowners moved into the community on September 10, 1964.
 50 years later, Laguna Woods Village is a vibrant, active community, making up the vast majority of what’s now the city of Laguna Woods.

 Those interested in obtaining an electronic copy of the limited edition 50th Anniversary logo, along with the rules of its use, can contact Heather Rasmussen, Public Relations Specialist, at 949-268-2292, or email her at firstname.lastname@example.org.

 The Recreation Master Plan is an investment in the current and future well-being and attractive nature of our community, ensuring that the infrastructure and recreational amenities that make Laguna Woods Village a unique and vibrant place to live are up-to-date and well-maintained well into the future.